 graminis belongs to the large group of rust fungi that live exclusively

 In early spring special spores (teleutospores) that have endured wintertime infest the leaves of the barberry.
-Inside the leaves they form a mycelium, which penetrates the leaf surface and forms pyknospores (shown here for the pear rust, right picture).
+Inside the leaves they form a mycelium, which penetrates the leaf surface and forms pyknospores.
 Simultanously a sticky sugar syrup is secreted to attract insects, which contribute to the spread of the parasite.

 Later in cup-shaped capsules aecidiospores

-are formed at the bottom of the leaves to infect the now ripening cereals (left
+are formed at the bottom of the leaves to infect the now ripening cereals.
+Because

-picture).
-Because of the high reproduction rate on the the barberry during springtime
+of the high reproduction rate on the the barberry during springtime there is

-there is now a rapid infection of whole fields.
-The leaves are soon covered
+now a rapid infection of whole fields.
+The leaves are soon covered with rust-brown

-with rust-brown uredospores, which are driven by the wind in clouds over
+uredospores, which are driven by the wind in clouds over the fields and

 Toward the end of summer teleutospores